Cover and variable degeneracy: Applications

 \begin{theorem}[Chartrand, Kronk and Wall \cite{MR0236049}, Chartrand and Kronk \cite{MR0239996}] Every graph with maximum degree $\Delta$ has vertex arboricity at most $\lceil\frac{\Delta + 1}{2}\rceil$. \end{theorem}

 Matsumoto \cite{MR1037427} showed that the linear vertex arboricity of $G$ is also at most $\lceil\frac{\Delta + 1}{2}\rceil$.
 These two results can be strengthened to the linear list vertex arboricity. \begin{theorem} Every graph with maximum degree $\Delta$ has linear list vertex arboricity at most $\lceil\frac{\Delta + 1}{2}\rceil$. \end{theorem} Actually, it is an immediate consequence of the following result, which is a special case of \autoref{MSMR}. \begin{theorem} Let $G$ be a connected graph and $(H, f)$ be a valued cover of $G$.
-If $f$ is a function from $V(G)$ to $\{0, 1, 2\}$ and $f(v, 1) + f(v, 2) + \dots + f(v, \kappa) > \deg_{G}(v)$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal $R$ such that the maximum degree of $H[R]$ is at most one. \end{theorem}
+If $f$ is a function from $V(H)$ to $\{0, 1, 2\}$ and $f(v, 1) + f(v, 2) + \dots + f(v, s) > \deg_{G}(v)$ for each $v \in V(G)$, then $H$ has a strictly $f$-degenerate transversal $R$ such that the maximum degree of $H[R]$ is at most one. \end{theorem}

-An analogous to Brooks’ Theorem for vertex arboricity was obtained by Kronk and Mitchem \cite{MR0360334}. \begin{theorem}[Kronk and Mitchem \cite{MR0360334}] Let $G$ be a connected graph with maximum degree $\Delta$.
+An analogue of Brooks' Theorem for vertex arboricity was obtained by Kronk and Mitchem \cite{MR0360334}. \begin{theorem}[Kronk and Mitchem \cite{MR0360334}] Let $G$ be a connected graph with maximum degree $\Delta$.
 If it is neither a complete graph of odd order nor a cycle, then the vertex arboricity is at most $\lceil\frac{\Delta}{2} \rceil$. \end{theorem}

 Borodin, Kostochka and Toft \cite{MR1743629} obtained the following Brooks' type result for linear list vertex arboricity. \begin{theorem}[Borodin, Kostochka and Toft \cite{MR1743629}] Let $G$ be a connected graph with maximum degree $\Delta$.
 If it is neither a complete graph of odd order nor a cycle, then the linear list vertex arboricity is at most $\lceil\frac{\Delta}{2} \rceil$. \end{theorem} Indeed, we show the following stronger result, which together with \autoref{SMR} implies \autoref{LVA}. \begin{theorem} Let $G$ be a connected graph with maximum degree $\Delta \geq 3$.
 Let $H$ be a cover of $G$ and $f$ be a function from $V(H)$ to $\{0, 1, \dots, \Delta -1\}$.
-If $(H, f)$ is not a building cover with $G = K_{\Delta + 1}$, and $f(v, 1) + f(v, 2) + \dots + f(v, \kappa) \geq \Delta$, then $G$ has a strictly $f$-degenerate transversal. \end{theorem}
+If $(H, f)$ is not a building cover with $G = K_{\Delta + 1}$, and $f(v, 1) + f(v, 2) + \dots + f(v, s) \geq \Delta$, then $H$ has a strictly $f$-degenerate transversal. \end{theorem}